Fenwick Tree¶

 }

-Note: of course it is also possible to increase a single point $A[i]$ with range_add(i, i, val).
+Note: of course it is also possible to increase a single point $A[i]$ with range_add(i, i, val)

-3. Range Updates and Range Queries
+3. Range Update and Range Query¶

 To support both range updates and range queries we will use two BITs namely $B_1[]$ and $B_2[]$, initialized with zeros.

-Suppose that we want to increment the interval $[l, r]$ by the value $x$.
-Similarly as in the previous method, we perform two point updates on $B_1$: add(B1, l, x) and add(B1, r+1, -x).
-And we also update $B_2$.
-The details will be explained later.
+Similarly as in the previous method, we perform two point updates on $B_1$: add(B1, l, x)

 def range_add(l, r, x):